nielshojen/mrssanta/README.md

 # Mrs Santa

-Santa sync sever inspired by projects like Rudolph and Moroz
+Santa sync server inspired by projects like Rudolph and Moroz

 ### Goals